Says Jan Vickery, Head of Clinical Operations here at AXA PPP

 Some useful tips to help you break up the amount of time you spend sitting each day include:

-- height adjustable desks that allow you to stand while you are working can also help but do avoid standing all day
+• height adjustable desks, that allow you to stand while you are working can also help, but do try and avoid standing all day,

-- standing or walking around while you're on the phone
+• standing and doing some stretches by your desk or walking around while you're on the phone,

-- walking to a co-worker's desk instead of emailing or calling them
+• walking to a co-worker's desk if you can instead of emailing or calling them,

-- swapping some TV time for more active past times or hobbies.
+• swapping some TV time for more active pastimes or hobbies.

 Self-managing muscle, bone and joint problems